rbenchmark/benchmarks/docs/running_benchmark.md

 $ ../utility/rbench.py hello_rbenchmark.R
 ```

 It will use the default R VM (R-bytecode) and the default meter to benchmark the application.
+The output of benchmark application will be thrown away (redirect to /dev/null), and the timing result will be recorded in rbench.csv file.

 The basic benchmark method has two phases
 - pure warmup: run run() 2 times